A new gap for $CMC$ biharmonic hypersurfaces in Euclidean spheres: Introduction

 Trivially, any harmonic map is biharmonic, so we will focus on the study of proper-biharmonic maps, i.e., the biharmonic maps which are not harmonic.
 A biharmonic submanifold of $N^n$ is an isometric immersion $\varphi:M^m\to N^n$ which is also a biharmonic map.
 Sometimes, throughout this paper, we will indicate a submanifold as $M^m$ rather than mentioning the isometric immersion $\varphi$.

 When the curvature of the ambient manifold is non-positive, with just one exception (see \cite{OT12}), we have only non-existence results, i.e., biharmonicity implies harmonicity (minimality).
-On the other hand, in spaces of positive curvature, especially in Euclidean spheres, we have many examples and classification results for proper-biharmonic submanifolds (see, for example \cite{BMO12, FO20, OHTh12, OC20}).
+On the other hand, in spaces of positive curvature, especially in Euclidean spheres, we have many examples and classification results for proper-biharmonic submanifolds (see, for example \cite{BMO12, FO20, FYZ22, OHTh12, OC20}).

 A particular case is given by the study of biharmonic hypersurfaces in the unit Euclidean sphere $\mathbb{S}^{m+1}$.
-A very interesting situation is the case when the mean curvature $f$ is a non-zero constant because, with this assumption, the hypersurface $M^m$ is proper-biharmonic if and only if the squared norm of the shape operator $A$ is equal to $m$.
-Since the minimal, i.e., $f=0$, hypersurfaces with $|A|^2=m$ were already classified by S. S. Chern, M. do Carmo and S. Kobayashi in their famous paper \cite{CCK70}, the study of proper-biharmonic hypersurfaces in Euclidean spheres with $f$ constant, i.e., $CMC$, can pe seen as a natural generalization of the above mentioned classical problem.
+A very interesting situation is the case when the mean curvature $f$ is a non-zero constant because, with this assumption, the hypersurface $M^m$ is proper-biharmonic if and only if $|A|^2=m$, where $A$ is the shape operator.
+Since the minimal, i.e., $f=0$, hypersurfaces with $|A|^2=m$ were already classified by S. S. Chern, M. do Carmo and S. Kobayashi in their famous paper \cite{CCK70}, the study of proper-biharmonic hypersurfaces in Euclidean spheres with $f$ constant, i.e., $CMC$, can be seen as a natural generalization of the above mentioned classical problem.